 Listing 10-2: Code to find the largest number in two lists of numbers

-While this code works, duplicating code is tedious and error-prone.
-It also means that we have to update the code in multiple places to change it.
+Although this code works, duplicating code is tedious and error prone.
+We also have to update the code in multiple places to change it.

 To eliminate this duplication, we can create an abstraction by defining a function that operates on any list of integers given to it in a parameter.
-This makes our code clearer and lets us express the concept of finding the largest number in a list abstractly.
+This solution makes our code clearer and lets us express the concept of finding the largest number in a list abstractly.

-In Listing 10-3, we’ve extracted the code that finds the largest number into a function named largest.
+In Listing 10-3, we extracted the code that finds the largest number into a function named largest.
 Unlike the code in Listing 10-1, which can find the largest number in only one particular list, this program can find the largest number in two different lists:

 src/main.rs